writer/writer-python/helpers.md

 ## Chat Completion API

-The SDK provides a `client.chat.stream()` method that wraps the `chat.create(stream=True)` stream providing a more granular event API and automatic accumulation of each delta.
+The SDK provides a `client.chat.stream()` method that wraps the `client.chat.chat(stream=True)` stream providing a more granular event API and automatic accumulation of each delta.

-Unlike `client.create(stream=True)`, the `stream()` method requires usage within a context manager to prevent accidental leak of the response:
+Unlike `client.chat.chat(stream=True)`, the `stream()` method requires usage within a context manager to prevent accidental leak of the response:

 ```py
 from writerai import AsyncWriter